Creating Housing for Local Workers

 Project Plans and Support

-We are currently raising funds to begin this program.
+Local Deeds is in a pilot phase.
+Local Deeds applications are OPEN.
+Contact us if you are interested.
 The first priority will be to offer down payments to prospective buyers.
 We will continue to seek other opportunities for longer-term funding of this project beyond philanthropy.